trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

 To handle concurrent requests with a single worker process NGINX uses the [reactor design pattern](https://stackoverflow.com/questions/5566653/simple-explanation-for-the-reactor-pattern-with-its-applications).
 Basically, it's a single-threaded but it can fork several processes to utilize multiple cores.

 However, NGINX is not a single threaded application.
 Each of worker processes is single-threaded and can handle thousands of concurrent connections.
+A single worker can and does process tens of thousands of requests a second.
+Workers are used to get request parallelism across multiple cores.
+When a request blocks, that worker will work on another request.

 NGINX does not create a new process/thread for each connection/requests but it starts several worker threads during start.
 It does this asynchronously with one thread, rather than using multi-threaded programming (it uses an event loop with asynchronous I/O).

 That way, the I/O and network operations are not a very big bottleneck (remember that your CPU would spend a lot of time waiting for your network interfaces, for example).
 This results from the fact that NGINX only use one thread to service all requests.
 When requests arrive at the server, they are serviced one at a time.
 However, when the code serviced needs other thing to do it sends the callback to the other queue and the main thread will continue running (it doesn't wait).